argonne-lcf/alcf-nccl-tests/pytests/README.md

 x3200c0s19b1n0.hsn.cm.sirius.alcf.anl.gov: rank 1 died from signal 15
 ```

+In order to identify the issue, we check different environement setups and see which one is causing the issue.

 ## Results and Conclusion

 Different columns correspond different environment setups.
 Different rows correspond to different process grids (nodes x ppn).
 1 means sucess, and 0 means failure.